tariqmanon/quiz-crazkerz/README.md

 5.The app is built using React and utilizes several other libraries, including Redux for state management and Axios for making API calls.
 The quiz questions and answers are stored in a JSON file, which can be easily edited or replaced to create new quizzes.<br>

 6.We hope you enjoy using this project as much as we enjoyed building it.
-Happy quizzing!
+<br>Happy quizzing!
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).